Representing Clients in California and in Federal Courts Throughout the United States

 - acquittal of client accused of attempted robbery and other crimes during a street encounter with the complaining witness.

-- successful appeal in a federal habeas corpus proceeding of the district court's refusal to order the prosecution to retry his client where the prosecution failed to comply with Scott's previous successful appeal to secure a reversal of client's murder conviction
+- successful appeal in a federal habeas corpus proceeding of the district court's refusal to order the prosecution to retry his client where the prosecution failed to comply with Ninth Circuit's order following the previous successful appeal of the client's murder conviction

 - the successful appeal of client's felony conviction and state prison for shooting at police officers based on the trial court's failure to give adequate jury instructions.

-In addition to his law practice, Scott has been very active in organizations involved with criminal defense and as a seminar speaker on various topics of criminal law and procedure to other attorneys.
+In addition to his law practice, Scott has been very active in organizations involved with criminal defense and as a seminar speaker on topics of criminal law and procedure.

 Beginning in 1989, he has been a member of the Board of Governors of California Attorneys for Criminal Justice (CACJ), the largest organization of criminal defense attorneys in California.
 He served as treasurer of CACJ in 2012, vice-president in 2013 and president in 2014.
 He was invited by the California Supreme Court to deliver an address to that Court on the occasion of the Court's Memorial to Chief Justice Rose Elizabeth Bird.
 He was selected by the Judges of the United States District Court for the Northern District of California in 2001 to serve a three-year term as a Lawyer Representative from the District Court to the United States Court of Appeals to the Ninth Circuit.
 From 2003 to 2011, the Chief Judge of the United States District Court for the Northern District of California selected Scott to serve on the Court's Criminal Justice Working Group.